mojaloop/mojaloop-specification/fspiop-api/documents/API Definition v1.0.md

 The call flow of a **PUT** request and response can be seen in [Figure 1](#figure-1), [Figure 2](#figure-2), and [Figure 3](#figure-3).

-#### 3.2.3.5 Call Flow Routing using FSPIOP-Destination and FSPIOP-Source
+#### 3.2.3.5 HTTP PATCH Call Flow

-The non-standard HTTP header fields **FSPIOP-Destination** and **FSPIOP-Source** are used for routing and message signature verification purposes (see _API Signature_ for more information regarding signature verification).
-[Figure 4](#figure-4) shows how the header fields are used for routing in an abstract **POST /service** call flow, where the destination (Peer) FSP is known.
+[Figure 4](#figure-4) shows an example call flow for a HTTP **PATCH**, which is used for sending a notification.
+First, an object is created using a **POST** service request from the Switch.
+The object is created in the FSP in a non-finalized state.
+The FSP then requests to get a notification regarding the finalized state from the Switch by sending the non-finalized state in the **PUT** callback.
+The Switch handles the callback and sends the notification regarding the finalized state in a **PATCH** service request.
+The only resource that supports updated object notification using HTTP **PATCH** is /transfers.

 ###### Figure 4

 {% uml src="assets/diagrams/sequence/figure4.plantuml" %}
 {% enduml %}

+**Figure 4 -- HTTP PATCH call flow**

+**Note:** It is also possible that requests to the ALS be routed through a Switch, or that the ALS and the Switch are the same server.

+#### 3.2.3.6 Call Flow Routing using FSPIOP-Destination and FSPIOP-Source

+The non-standard HTTP header fields **FSPIOP-Destination** and **FSPIOP-Source** are used for routing and message signature verification purposes (see _API Signature_ for more information regarding signature verification).
+[Figure 5](#figure-5) shows how the header fields are used for routing in an abstract **POST /service** call flow, where the destination (Peer) FSP is known.

+###### Figure 5

+{% uml src="assets/diagrams/sequence/figure5.plantuml" %}
+{% enduml %}

-**Figure 4 -- Using the customized HTTP header fields FSPIOP-Destination and FSPIOP-Source**
+**Figure 5 -- Using the customized HTTP header fields FSPIOP-Destination and FSPIOP-Source**

 For some services when a Switch is used, the destination FSP might be unknown.
 An example of this scenario is when an FSP sends a **GET /parties** to the Switch without knowing which Peer FSP that owns the Party (see [Section 6.3.1](#631-service-details) describing the scenario). **FSPIOP-Destination** will in that case be empty (or set to the Switch's ID) from the FSP, but will subsequently be set by the Switch to the correct Peer FSP.
 See [Figure 5](#figure-5) for an example describing the usage of **FSPIOP-Destination** and **FSPIOP-Source**.